nuagenetworks/nuage-ospdirector/image-patching/stopgap-script/README.md

   * RhelUserName is the user name for the RedHat Enterprise Linux subscription.
   * RhelPassword is the password for the RedHat Enterprise Linux subscription
   * RepoName is the name of the local repository hosting the Nuage RPMs.
-  * RepoBaseUrl is the base URL for the repository hosting the Nuage RPMs (such as http://IP/reponame)
+  * RepoBaseUrl is the base URL for the repository hosting the Nuage, Mellanox OFED and Red Hat Hot Fix RPMs (such as http://IP/reponame)
   * AVRSBaseUrl is the base URL for the repository hosting the 6Wind and AVRS RPMs (such as http://IP/reponame)
   * RhelPool is the RedHat Enterprise Linux pool to which the base packages are subscribed. instructions to get this can be found [here](https://access.redhat.com/documentation/en-us/red_hat_openstack_platform/13/html/director_installation_and_usage/installing-the-undercloud#registering-and-updating-your-undercloud) in the 2nd point.
   * ImageName is the name of the qcow2 image (for example, overcloud-full.qcow2)